jmpsec/osctrl-docs/content/usage/osctrl-admin/_index.md

-   --db-name value                  Database name to be used in the backend (default: "osctrl") [$DB_NAME] --db-user value                  Username to be used for the backend (default: "postgres") [$DB_USER] --db-pass value                  Password to be used for the backend (default: "postgres") [$DB_PASS] --db-max-idle-conns value        Maximum number of connections in the idle connection pool (default: 20) [$DB_MAX_IDLE_CONNS]
+   --db-name value                  Database name to be used in the backend (default: "osctrl") [$DB_NAME] --db-user value                  Username to be used for the backend (default: "postgres") [$DB_USER] --db-pass value                  Password to be used for the backend (default: "postgres") [$DB_PASS] --db-sslmode value               SSL native support to encrypt the connection to the backend (default: "disable") [$DB_SSLMODE]
+   --db-max-idle-conns value        Maximum number of connections in the idle connection pool (default: 20) [$DB_MAX_IDLE_CONNS]
    --db-max-open-conns value        Maximum number of open connections to the database (default: 100) [$DB_MAX_OPEN_CONNS] --db-conn-max-lifetime value     Maximum amount of time a connection may be reused (default: 30) [$DB_CONN_MAX_LIFETIME]